Sunnyside Bridge Tenterfield

 • captures community aspirations, values and opportunities for the bridge.

-Transport is consulting stakeholders and community from June 2025.
-For more information on the heritage interpretation consultation, please scroll down to the ‘Community consultation’ section.
+For more information on the heritage interpretation consultation, please scroll to the ‘Community consultation’ section.

 Next steps